PrestaShop/docs/basics/installation/nginx.md

     ssl_certificate /etc/ssl/fullchain.pem;
     ssl_certificate_key /etc/ssl/privkey.pem;

-    # [REQUIRED EDIT] Absolute path to your website root on the filesystem
+    # [EDIT] Path to your PrestaShop directory.
     root /path/to/prestashop;

     index index.php;

-    # Redirect 404 errors to prestashop
+    # Redirect 404 errors to PrestaShop.
     error_page 404 /index.php?controller=404;

-    # HSTS (Force clients to interact with your website using HTTPS only)
+    # HSTS (Force clients to interact with your website using HTTPS only).
-    # For enhanced security, register your site here: https://hstspreload.org/
+    # For enhanced security, register your site here: https://hstspreload.org/.
     # WARNING: Don't use this if your site is not fully on HTTPS!
     # add_header Strict-Transport-Security "max-age=63072000; includeSubDomains" preload; always;